-- Start by preheating the oven to 350 degrees F. Line the bottoms of 3 6-inch cake pans with rounds of parchment paper.
-Spray them lightly with baking spray and set them aside.
+- Start by preheating the oven to 350 degrees F. Line the bottoms of 3 6-inch cake pans with rounds of parchment paper and grease the pans with homemade Cake Goop or baking spray, then set them aside.

 - Next, combine all of the dry ingredients in a large bowl.
 Since this recipe contains cocoa powder, which tends to clump, I recommend sifting it all together with a sifter like this one.
 You could also use a fine-mesh sieve.

 - Whisk everything together well, then use a spoon to create a well in the middle of the mixture.

 - Then, add the eggs, buttermilk, oil, and vanilla extract to the bowl.
 Whisk (or use a mixer on low speed) until just combined, then add the hot water.
 Mix until well combined.